Masque at the baptism of Prince Henry: Textiles and costume

 Seating for VIPs on the stage in the Chapel Royal was colour coded in velvet.

 An ordinance for the arrangement of furnishing and seats in the chapel survives, the "Form and Ordering of the Chapel for the Baptism".
+Records of payments for furnishing textiles and some of the costume for the event are included in the manuscript account of Robert Jousie held by the National Records of Scotland.

-An account for furnishing textiles records that the king's seat and nine seats for ambassadors on the stage at the upper end of the Chapel Royal were provided with cushions and desk cloths made in ten different colours of velvet by the court embroiderer William Betoun.
+The king's seat and nine seats for ambassadors on the stage at the upper end of the Chapel Royal were provided with cushions and desk cloths made in ten different colours of velvet by the court embroiderer William Betoun.
 James VI sat on a cushion of "incarnadin vellvot perlit with sillver" - pink velvet edged with silver embroidery.
 The place for the ambassador from Brunswick was green.
 A vacant seat in the chapel next to the king was reserved for the French ambassador.
 The Dutch ambassadors Brederode and Valcke found their seat was decorated with the wrong coats of arms, and they asked for the arms of Holland and Zeeland to be taken down and replaced with the shields of the six United Provinces.
 Fowler's published account in the True Reportarie understandably does not include this mix-up.

 James VI had ordered outfits to wear for the ceremonies from his tailor Alexander Miller, including a suit of violet and rose peach satin with cloth of gold, with a violet velvet cloak.
 The fabrics bought for the king's clothes included cloth of "silver argentyne", cloth of gold, and "fyn clayth of sillver" costing £30 per ell measure, and almost all of his six outfits each cost over £1000 Scots.
 New clothes were made for members of the royal household for the event, including William Schaw, Patrick Murray, and the valets John Gibb, William Stewart, and William Murray (a son of James Murray the barber of James V).